-Mental Arithmetic, one of the significant calculation methods with a crucial contribution to the development of China and abroad, is originated from Chinese abacus, born about 2,600 years ago, the world intangible cultural heritage and known as the Fifth Great Invention of China.
-The UK has selected the “101 inventions that changed the world” which have promoted the development of human society, within which the abacus ranks the first.
+Abacus, one of the significant calculation methods with a crucial contribution to the development of China, originated 2,600 years ago.
+Known as the Fifth Great Invention of China, abacus was named as the “101 inventions that changed the world” which have promoted the development of human society, within which the abacus ranks the first.